mat-ruszczycky/practice-react-todo/README.md

 - User authentication to access a personalized TODO list.

 ## Non-Functional Requirements
-Non-functional requirements specify the quality attributes that enhance the application's usability, reliability, and performance but are not critical for basic operations.
+Specify the quality attributes that enhance the application's usability, reliability, and performance but are not critical for basic operations.

 ### Core:
 - The app must be responsive and functional across desktop and mobile devices.